akshayrpatil95/akshayrpatil95/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Machine Learning, Deep Learning and Data Analytics with Python.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for for Internship, Working student & Thesis opportunities | Machine Learning | Deep Learning | Image Classification | Computer Vision |
-- 💬 Ask me about ... anything
+- 💬 Ask me about anything
 - 📫 How to reach me: [akshayrpatil95@gmail.com](akshayrpatil95@gmail.com)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: What isn't tried wont't work!